Uli M Schueppel: 2000s

 In 1999/2000, he produced one of the first German full-length movies in Mini-DV format: Planet Alex, stories around of Alexanderplatz in the central Mitte district of Berlin with the German actors Marie Zielcke, Baki Davrak, Nadeshda Brennicke, Ben Becker, Andreas Schmidt, Birol Ünel, Marusha, Meret Becker, Regine Zimmermann, a.s.o..
 The soundtrack was composed by Mick Harvey and Alexander Hacke.
 The film was shown at dozens of international film festivals and at the Museum of Modern Art, and in 2002 it was nominated for Deutscher Fernsehpreis in the categories Best Film soundtrack and Best female supporting actress.

 For the Berlin Beta film festival he opened the 2001 Digital Fiction-Award.
 The 2002 festival was newly organized under the name b.film & digital vision Festival and Schueppel curated the Digital Vision section and the programming of the films.
 At the conference Medienwoche Berlin-Brandenburg he was curator for the section Digital Entertainment.
 He gives a lot of lectures about digital filmmaking.

 For the Berlin International Film Festival 2001 he created the official trailer, which opens since 2002 all films for all sections.
-Since 2002 he gives lectures for dramaturgy and filmdirecting" at the dffb in Berlin and Netherlands Film and Television Academy with special focus on music documentaries.
+Since 2002 he gives lectures for "dramaturgy and filmdirecting" at the dffb in Berlin and Netherlands Film and Television Academy with special focus on music documentaries.

 In 2005, he shot Santos – Heldentaten, die keiner braucht with the German actor Ben Becker.
 2006 saw the release of the documentary film BerlinSong, a musical about the Myth of Berlin.
-In 2006 and 2007 he made several photo/film-installations together with the Norwegian photographer Marie Sjoevold, which were presented in Oslo, Kopenhagen, and Jogjakarta.
+In 2006 and 2007 he made several photo/film-installations together with the Norwegian photographer Marie Sjoevold, which were presented in Oslo, Copenhagen, and Jogjakarta.

 In 2007 and 2008, he made the film Der Tag, in which he discussed about human mortality.
 The soundtrack was composed again by FM Einheit.
 Der Tag won the 2009 New Berlin Film Award at the Achtung Berlin Festival.
 In those years he made the documentary Von Wegen, a film about the first concert of Einstürzende Neubauten in Eastern-Berlin in the concert hall of VEB Elektrokohle Lichtenberg.
 Schueppel crossed in the film scenes shot from 1989 with actual shots.
 The concert was co-directed with Heiner Müller, who gave a speech with the French minister of culture Jack Lang.
 Von Wegen was shown in the program of the 59th Berlin International Film Festival, and was released under the title Elektrokohle (Von Wegen).
 The documentary was shown at a lot of festivals and exhibitions worldwide on the occasion of the anniversary of 20 years fall of the Berlin Wall.

 In 2009, he got the "Underground Spirit Award" of the 16th European Film Festival Palic for the extraordinary achievement for independent filmmaking.